 EXPLORATION

-The petroleum industry has been exploring for oil and gas in Wyoming for over 135 years.
+The petroleum industry has been exploring for oil and gas in Wyoming for 140 years.
 In 1884 the first oil well was drilled southeast of present day Lander.

 PRODUCTION